brorb/710-wiki/Content/Concepts/TTH.md

-TTH stands for "The Transmitting Hands", sometimes abbreviated to "Transmitting Hands".<!-- discord-cite:cite-mgqt94ga-p0y1ah -->
+TTH stands for "The Transmitting Hands", sometimes shortened as "Transmitting Hands".<!-- discord-cite:cite-mgqt94ga-p0y1ah -->
 > [!discord-cite]- Discord citation (2 messages)
 > 1. ThePortalNinja - 2025-07-21 17:17
 >     @SYSTEM What does TTH mean or stand for?